Ahacad/betterpromptweb/README.md

 ## Getting Started

-Visit [GitHub Pages URL] to use BetterPrompt directly in your browser.
+Visit [The Web Page](https://ahacad.github.io/betterpromptweb) to use BetterPrompt directly in your browser.

 ### Prerequisites